UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/process.md

 | Frontend Manager | Andrew        |
 | Backend Manager  | Daniel        |

-The rest of the group members are referred as "developers"
+The rest of the group members are referred to as "developers"

 The managers remain at their position while the rest of the group members (developers) can switch their roles and pair with a manager at the end of each sprint.
 This allows inexperienced group members to gain broader developing skills.